Meet the Cast of 'The Boyfriend' Season 2: Your Guide to the Gay Singles Looking for Love in Japan

 (Image credit: Netflix)

+Spoilers for The Boyfriend episodes 1-9 ahead.
 If you're craving a winter romance, Netflix's The Boyfriend will be your new favorite reality show.
-The Japanese series, known as the country's first-ever same-sex dating show, is back for its second season after its acclaimed 2024 debut.
-For season 2, the show has recruited a new group of queer singles to live together for two months in a guesthouse dubbed the Green Room, this time based in wintertime Hokkaido, Japan.
+The Japanese series, known as the country's first-ever same-sex dating show, returns for its second season after its acclaimed 2024 debut.
+For season 2, which premiered on January 13, the show has recruited a new group of queer singles to live together for two months in a guesthouse dubbed the Green Room, this time based in wintertime Hokkaido, Japan.
 As they live and work together, running a coffee truck in pairs, the men learn more about themselves and each other as they search for love.

-In the first six episodes, released on January 13, The Boyfriend season 2 introduces eight new men looking for their next great love.
-Ranging in age from 20 to 40, the cast ranges from a university student looking for their first love, to a man getting back out there after a 15-year relationship, to globe-trotters hoping to find lifelong partners.
+In the first nine episodes, The Boyfriend season 2 introduces 10 men who are looking for their next great love.
+Ranging in age from 20 to 40, the cast ranges from a university student looking for their first love, to a man getting back out there after a 15-year relationship, to globe-trotters hoping to find lifelong partners, to a familiar face with "unfinished business."
 Also, most of this year's cast already have history with each other, leading to plenty of deep conversations.

 Eight Asian men sit in a pyramid formation in front of a printed sofa, multicolored painting, and green wall, in the group portrait for the cast of Netflix's 'The Boyfriend' season 2.